houshuang/stian-notes/content/Zettelkasten.md

     - **Collector's Fallacy** - trying to capture all of the original author's intention, instead of relying on my own voice and understanding.
 Pasting too much raw material.
 Worried about missing something.
 - Interfaces
     - Hierarchical (like Roam)
         - **Writing** using **outlines** - one sentence per bullet, hierarchy.
-Much easier to move things up and down (^^but danger of disconnected text, like I found sometimes with **Scrivener** when I wrote each paragraph as a stand-alone piece^^) - but the hierarchy helps, because when you move something that has children, they come along.
+Much easier to move things up and down (<span class="highlight">but danger of disconnected text, like I found sometimes with **Scrivener** when I wrote each paragraph as a stand-alone piece</span>) - but the hierarchy helps, because when you move something that has children, they come along.
 Can also use folding. #bullets
     - Visual
         - - Different formats
                 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fstian%2FhCzgo-uVs0?alt=media&token=767f87ab-0ef7-43f4-a973-d86478588666)